DCIS-Change-Makers-23-24/public-info-site/README.md

 - [FIX] - Fix an existing issue or bug
   - Example: [FIX] Fix the form validation error that prevents users from submitting the form.

-- [SK] - Skill issue, indicating a temporary workaround or duct-taped fix
-  - Example: [SK] Temporary fix for the database connection issue until a permanent solution is implemented.